 All disciplines interrelate within four different societal themes: the Connected World, Governance for Society, Human Health and Life Science and Science for Sustainability.
 This is how VU Amsterdam encourages multidisciplinary cooperation and aims to contribute to address the societal issues of today and the challenges of tomorrow.

 Over the coming years, the university will be focusing particularly on strengthening the link between science and society.
-As part of its work analysing social issues and searching for solutions, the university has identified four themes:
+As part of its work analysing social issues and searching for solutions, the university has identified four themes, as described in our Strategy 2020-2025:

 By focusing its teaching and research activities on these four themes, VU Amsterdam is creating a clearer profile for students, researchers, businesses, funding agencies, government bodies and other (knowledge) partners.
 The themes are, in part, based on the identity of the university and its core values.
 These themes not only make us more distinctive as an institution, but they also encourage cooperation across the boundaries of academic disciplines.